 To begin the six week program, I first need to establish my “rank” to determine my fitness level.
 From there, I follow the push up schedule appropriate for my rank.
 At the end of six weeks, I should be able to do one hundred consecutive push ups.

 I also plan on working on doing more sit ups but my plan for those is much simpler.
 I’ll do a few sit ups in the morning and a few more in the evening.
 I was going to try this every day but with the introduction of the push up routine, I think I should alternate days.
-At this point, I will start with five sit ups per “sitting” and work my way up to bigger numbers, but the goal is more fluid right now.
+At this point, I will start with five sit ups per “sitting” and work my way up to bigger numbers, but the goal is more fluid right now and I can also use supplements to help me with this that are even found online, read this to find which are the best supplements for this.

 Upon further review, I may try doing the bicycle maneuver instead of sit ups.
 Then again, I may skip it all together until after the six weeks is finished so I don’t get burned out.
 Yeah, I like that idea.